anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 **Due Wednesday Nov 5th at 10pm**

+**Note: As of 10/27, the server isn't ready to be setup, but I wanted you to be able to get an idea of the assignment ahead of Wednesday.
+I guarantee that you'll have a week of live server time for this assignment, which I'm hoping will start on Wednesday, but if I need to push back the due date, I will.**

 This assignment is an adaptation and contraction by Jeff Ondich of Aaron Bauer's adaption of a lab developed for the Carnegie Mellon University's 15-213 (Introduction to Computer Systems) course.

 You may work on this assignment alone or with a single partner.